WAState-DeptHEALTH/RxNorm-WA-DOH-PMP/README.md

 options(scipen = 999)

 # Prevent character data from being converted to factors (improves performance for text data)
-# Clarifies the purpose and benefit of this option
 options(stringsAsFactors = FALSE)

 # ----------------- Load Functions --------------------------------------------------------------